-“I miss you mom,” I whispered and closed my eyes but not tight enough to stop hot tears from running down my cheeks.
-I reached up to grab a Kleenex.
-When will this horrible pain go away?
+“I miss you mom,” I whispered.
+I closed my eyes but not quite fast enough to stop hot tears from running down my cheeks.
+I reached over to grab a Kleenex.
+When would this horrible pain go away?

-I think she was just as excited as I was and we had been looking around for places in the Hawthorne area of Minneapolis which is the neighborhood where I live now, where in fact I had been born.
+We had had so much fun looking around for places in the Hawthorne area of Minneapolis…the neighborhood where I lived now…where in fact I had been born.

-I wanted to get an apartment close by so I would be able to walk to the same shops and restaurants that I do now.
-Or even walk to mom’s if I wanted.
+I wanted to get a house close by so I would be able to walk to the same shops and favorite restaurants that I did now…or even walk to mom’s house if I wanted.
 Why venture too far away from the nest, right?

-But then she died and I simply could not move.
-Dad had died when I was 7 and even though I only had vague memories of him, they were all connected to this house.
-I see a man raking leaves or shoveling snow or walking up the back steps.
-A quick puff of memory and then it’s gone.
+I simply could not move.
+Dad had died when I was 7 and even though I had only vague memories of him, they were all connected to this house.

-My mom had been a passionate gardener and the yard and boulevard are filled with trees, bushes and flowers that she raised from little sprouts…just like me.
+My mom had been a passionate gardener and the yard and boulevard were filled with trees, bushes and flowers that she had raised from little sprouts…just like me.

-No. I wasn’t moving.
-Not for a long time.
-Maybe not ever.
-Who knows?
+No. I wasn’t moving…not for a long time.
+Maybe not ever…